-Click the social media links to the left now so you can keep up with Neo's cool adventures as they happen.
+Click the social media links above now so you can keep up with Neo's cool adventures as they happen.

 2017 Arenacross UK

 Neo is always up for trying new things, in 2016 it was adapting to the 65cc race group one year early, along with gaining new riding skills and experiences when he added enduro to the mix, taking the thrill away from race tracks and in to roral areas to learn how to ride across different terrain and natural obstacles, like rocks and fallen trees.

 The new experience for 2017 is a whole new challenge to take on whilst having epic experiences.
 Neo is one of the 12 exclusive riders selected to compete in Arenacross.
 Racing at the most presitgeous arenas across England, Ireland and Scotland in the build up to the final at Wembley!